apache/age-website/docs/clauses/limit.md

 ## Using an expression with LIMIT to return a subset of the rows

-Limit accepts any expression that evaluates to a positive integer as long as it is not referring to any external variables:
+`LIMIT` accepts any expression that evaluates to a positive integer as long as it is not referring to any external variables:

 Query